trovares/trovares_connector/docs/source/odbc/index.rst

 The Oracle driver only support transferring data from Oracle to xGT.
 It doesn't support transferring data from xGT to Oracle.
+Binary types are no supported for Oracle.
+Interval types likely don't work through ODBC as well.

 Transferring data from xGT to ODBC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^